 If fitness and health are part of your New Year's Resolutions, First Day Hikes are a perfect way to start the new year.
 All Virginia State Parks celebrate the new year with free park entry, special programs, and plenty of trails if you want to head out on your own.

-Fairfax County Parks also join the fun with their own First Hike Fairfax contest.
+Fairfax County Parks also join the fitness fun with a First Hike Fairfax photo contest and prizes.
+Regional parks and battlefields are other options for First Day Hikes, and you can always plan your own outing.
 Read on for information and tips to plan your own Virginia First Day Hikes.

 Northern Virginia State Park First Day Hikes

-Leesylvania State Park
+First Day Hikes at Leesylvania State Park

-Mason Neck State Park
+First Day Hikes at Mason Neck State Park

-Shenandoah River State Park
+Shenandoah River State Park First Day Hikes

 First Hike Fairfax at County Parks